upekshaip/tg-ytdlp-bot/README.md

 - ```sh
   nano config.py
   ```
-- Now you can edit your config before the deployment
+- Now you can edit your config before the deployment.
-- After your edit process please follow as below
+- After your edit process, please follow the steps below.

 #### Install Dockerfile